-If a child has a statement of Special Educational Needs which names a Whitley Abbey Primary School as their chosen provision then they must be admitted to school as a priority.
+If a child has an EHCP which names a Whitley Abbey Primary School as their chosen provision then they must be admitted to school as a priority.

 The only reason the local authority can refuse the request is if:

 - The setting is unsuitable for the age, ability, aptitude or special educational needs ("SEN") of the child or young person; or - The attendance of the child or young person would be incompatible with the provision of efficient education for others; or - The attendance of the child or young person would be incompatible with the efficient use of resources.